srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### The Output

-The *output* of a neural network is the value we expect it to *predict*.
+The *output* of a neural network is the network's *classification* of the input.
 When designing a neural network you want your output expressed a value between 0 and 1.
 Thus, for our problem of recognizing handwritten digits, instead of defining a single output with a value 0-9, we design a vector of 10 outputs.
 Each output value is either 0 or 1.
-The _index_ of the one output that is switched ON ("1") represents the network's *prediction*.
+The _index_ of the one output that is switched ON ("1") represents the network's *classification*.

 Example: If the MNIST image contains the digit "1" this "1" becomes the network's *target value* and is modeled as an output vector of